May 22, 2024

 6 min read

-Learn about identity theft and how to protect your business and users from it.
+Learn about identity theft and how to protect against it in 2024.

-Here you can see the fraud highlights for 2023 by industry.
+Here you can see the fraud highlights for 2023.

-Indeed, businesses are often vulnerable to cyber attacks, and fraudsters will seize any opportunity to gather sensitive data to use for identity fraud.
-However, with the right anti-fraud controls in place, companies can avoid having to deal with false bank accounts, fake licenses, screaming headlines and police investigations.
+Fraudsters will seize any opportunity to gather sensitive data to use for identity fraud.
+However, with the right anti-fraud controls in place, companies can avoid having to deal with false bank accounts, fake licenses, unpleasant headlines, and police investigations.

-In this article, we’re going to cover the most common identity theft types and how businesses and customers can protect themselves.
+In this article, we’re going to cover the most common identity theft types and how to protect against them.

 What is identity theft?